mmore500/signalgp-lite/joss/paper.md

 # Supplementary Material

-All benchmarks reported in this section were performed using Google Benchmark version 1.5.2-1.
+All benchmarks reported were performed using Google Benchmark version 1.5.2-1.
 <!-- TODO where is data available? -->
 <!-- TODO where is code available? -->